awsdocs/aws-cdk-guide/v2/cli.md

 The `Analytics` property is a gzipped, base64\-encoded, prefix\-encoded list of the constructs in the stack\.

+### Opt out of version reporting<a name="version_reporting_out"></a>

+You can opt out of version reporting by using the CDK CLI or by configuring your project's `cdk.json` file\.

-To opt out of version reporting, use one of the following methods:
+**To opt out of version reporting using the CDK CLI**
-+ Use the cdk command with the \-\-no\-version\-reporting argument to opt out for a single command\.
++ Use the `--no-version-reporting` option with any CDK CLI command to opt out for a single command\.
+The following is an example of opting out during template synthesis:

   ```
-  cdk --no-version-reporting synth
+  $ cdk synth --no-version-reporting
   ```

-  Remember, the CDK CLI synthesizes fresh templates before deploying, so you should also add `--no-version-reporting` to `cdk deploy` commands\.
+  Since the AWS CDK synthesizes templates automatically when you run `cdk deploy`, you should also use `--no-version-reporting` with the `cdk deploy` command\.

+**To opt out of version reporting by configuring the `cdk.json` file**
-+ Set versionReporting to **false** in `./cdk.json` or `~/.cdk.json`\.
-This opts out unless you opt in by specifying `--version-reporting` on an individual command\.
++ Set `versionReporting` to `false` in `./cdk.json` or `~/.cdk.json`\.
+This opts you out by default\.
+The following is an example:

   ```
   {